Yulizzz123/Projects/Data_Wrangling_Shark_Attacks/README.md

 \
 **[Project Description]**

-This project seeks to demonstrate data wrangling skills in Python.
-The task is to perform data cleaning operations on a dataset on shark attacks.
+This project seeks to demonstrate data wrangling and analysis skills in Python.
+The task is to perform data cleaning and sorting operations on a dataset on shark attacks.
 The main language utilized is Python with additional resources of Pandas and Regex.
-In the process, already some initial hypotheses about data corelations are tested.
+In the process, hypotheses are tested and validated or dismissed.

 \
 **[Questions & Hypotheses]**